![]() |

 immersion service at 98% concentration.
 Resistance to heat also increases.

-Progressive Epoxy Polymers, Inc. sells NOVOLAC 555, a
+Progressive Epoxy Polymers, Inc. sells NOVOLAC 555,

 general purpose novolac epoxy paint.
 Find in the epoxy paint section of our online catalogs.